Blog | Effective Family Philanthropy in Action

 September 5, 2024

-Sarah Slobodien Dovere is the Senior Director of Advancement at NCFP.
-For more than 20 years she has partnered with mission driven organizations to increase their impact.
+Sarah Slobodien Dovere is the senior director of advancement at NCFP.
+For more than 20 years she has partnered with mission-driven organizations to increase their impact.
 For more than a decade, she has held leadership positions in nationally recognized innovative nonprofits.
-Most recently, Sarah served as the Vice President, External Affairs at Youth Invest Partners (formerly Venture Philanthropy Partners), Read More
+Most recently, Sarah served as the vice president, external Aaffairs at Youth Invest Partners (formerly Venture Philanthropy Partners), where Read More

 Blog | Ask NCFP